pepstock-org/Charba-Wiki/docs/ChartDoughnut.md

 A doughnut chart is a variant of the pie chart, with a blank center allowing for additional information about the data as a whole to be included.
 Doughnut charts are similar to pie charts in that their aim is to illustrate proportions.
 This type of circular graph can support multiple statistics at once and it provides a better data intensity ratio to standard pie charts.

-A doughnut charts are the same of pie charts and then divided into segments, the arc of each segment shows the proportional value of each piece of data.
+A doughnut charts are the same of pie charts and then divided in the segments, the arc of each segment shows the proportional value of each piece of data.

 They are excellent at showing the relational proportions between data.